keithhat/voron0/future.md

 ## Nice to improve
 * Case clips for panel quick attach/detach
 * Door handle fix - I'm ok to screw through front panel
 * Can extruder fan be controlled?
+Think also called hotend fan.
-Ideally off unless extruder > say 40deg.
+    * Ideally off unless extruder > say 40deg.
 Allows machine to be quieter / always on.
+    * According to: https://docs.siboor.com/siboor-0.2-r1-aug/the-build/initial-startup-checks the Hotend fan cannot be controlled.
     * Any spare switch we can use to control?
     * https://docs.vorondesign.com/build/startup/#pid-tune-bed--hotend says Parts cooling to 25% can be done with: M106 S64
     * Eg: SET_FAN_SPEED FAN=Nevermore SPEED=0.7